Evolution of swarming behavior is shaped by how predators attack: Artificial Predation

 Shown in Figure~\ref{fig:attack-modes}D, we model high-density area attacks as an artificial attack that always targets the prey at the most dense area of the swarm (i.e., highest $A_{\rm{density}}$).
 We note that this attack mode is the opposite of the density-dependent mechanism explored in the previous section, which favors predators that target prey in the \emph{least} dense area of the swarm.
 Once the target is selected, we execute the attack by removing the target prey and all other prey within 30 virtual meters of the target prey.
 Outside attacks are modeled as described above.
 To study the effect of high-density area attacks on the evolution of swarming behavior, we allow the prey to evolve while experiencing both attack modes simultaneously.
 We vary the relative handling times of both attacks (Table~\ref{table:hdaa-treatments}) to explore whether relative attack frequency could explain why some swarming animals evolved swarming behavior despite the fact that they experience high-density area attacks.

-As shown in Figure~\ref{fig:sdc-artificial-selection-hdaa}, prey experiencing only outside attacks quickly evolve cohesive swarming behavior (light grey triangles with a full line).
-However, when we introduce infrequent high-density area attacks (dark grey circles with a dashed line), the selection pressure for prey to swarm is reduced.
-Finally, when we introduce frequent high-density area attacks (black squares with a dotted line), the prey do not evolve swarming behavior at all.
+As shown in Figure~\ref{fig:sdc-artificial-selection-hdaa}, prey experiencing only outside attacks quickly evolve cohesive swarming behavior (light grey triangles).
+However, when we introduce infrequent high-density area attacks (dark grey circles), the selection pressure for prey to swarm is reduced.
+Finally, when we introduce frequent high-density area attacks (black squares), the prey do not evolve swarming behavior at all.
 Thus, one possible explanation for animals evolving swarming behavior despite experiencing high-density area attacks is that the high-density area attacks are too infrequent relative to other attack types to exert a strong enough selection pressure for prey to disperse.

-In summary, the artificial selection experiments provided us with two important pieces of information regarding the evolution of the selfish herd: (1) attacks on prey on the periphery of the herd exert a strong selection pressure for prey to swarm and (2) prey in less dense areas, such as those on the outside of the herd, must experience a higher predation rate than in areas of dense prey, such as found in the center of the herd.
+In summary, the artificial predation experiments provided us with two important findings regarding the evolution of the selfish herd: (1) attacks on prey on the periphery of the herd exert a strong selection pressure for prey to swarm and (2) prey in less dense areas, such as those on the outside of the herd, must experience a higher predation rate than in areas of dense prey, such as those in the center of the herd.